-Jenkins integrates all the processes of the development lifecycle, including build, test, document, stage, package, deploy and static analysis.
-It allows you to configure alerts in many ways, for instance, receiving pop-ups or email notification.
-It can help you get the immediate feedback and understand if the build broke, how did it fail and how to revert it.
+Jenkins integrates all the processes of the development lifecycle, including build, test, document, stage, package, deploy, and static analysis.
+It allows you to configure alerts in many ways, for instance, receiving pop-ups or email notifications.
+It can help you get immediate feedback and understand if the build broke, how did it fail and how to revert it.

 Jenkins facilitates Continuous Deployment and Continuous Delivery to keep applications deployable at any point and push the main codebase automatically into production whenever new changes are introduced.
 It allows companies to focus on building more applications.
 Therefore, self-healing using CI and CD can result in fewer maintenance costs due to automated detection and fixing of issues.

 Automatic monitoring tools, including Uptime Robot and Site24*7, send notifications of uptime and downtime events.
 With the Uptime Robot Integration, Zapier acts as a dispatcher for these alerts and identifies the right people to notify people via email, text messages (SMS), phone calls, slack and push notifications.
 Notifying teams instantly via different channels can help the development team fix issues immediately, without depending on the specially skilled workers.
 As a result, maintenance costs can be reduced by locating and fixing problems quickly.